spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v1/basic-usage/writing-your-first-projector.md

 The projector code up above will update the `accounts` table based on the fired events.

-Projectors need to be registered before they can be recognized by the event projector.
+Projectors need to be registered.
 The easiest way to register a projector is by calling `addProjector` on the `EventProjectionist` class.
 Typically you would put this in a service provider of your own.

 ```php
 use Illuminate\Support\ServiceProvider;